The rising popularity of online courses has allowed creators to share their expertise and build businesses that scale.

-Over the years, I have helped several course creators with online course marketing and scaling their business.
-And I am currently the Partner, Marketing at StationX, a popular cybersecurity training platform.
+Over the years, I have helped hundreds of course creators with marketing and scaling their business.
+Plus, I am currently the Partner Marketing at StationX, a popular cybersecurity training platform.

-So, I decided to use my experience and create a comprehensive guide on how to market online courses.
-And in this guide, I have broken down the entire process of marketing an online course into five distinct categories to make it simpler:
+So, I have created a comprehensive guide on how to market online courses.
+To make it simpler, I have broken down the entire process into five distinct categories:

 - Create a Marketing Plan

 - Engage Your Audience

 The five categories cover 36 actionable tips in total, and we’ll deep dive into each of them to help you get started.